mBlomsterberg/hanayama-repository-standard/README.md

 <br>

 # About
-This project description provides an overview for the reader to understand, what function it has within Hanayama repositories.
-This repository creates a standard structure for future development and collaboration between engineering teams.
+This project description provides an overview for the reader to understand, and what function it has within Hanayama repositories.
+This repository creates a standard structure for  development and collaboration between engineering teams.

 # Contact